EISA EXPLORATORY SYMPOSIA

 Exploring EU Targeted Sanctions

-Clara Portela, Thomas Biersteker, Francesco Giumelli and Marusa Veber who are already working on a grant proposal came together to discuss a broader set of objectives they are keen to develop around their ongoing work on the effects and efficacy of EU sanctions.
+Clara Portela, Thomas Biersteker, Francesco Giumelli and Marusa Veber who are already working on a grant proposal came together to discuss a broader set of objectives that they aimed at developing around their ongoing work on the effects and efficacy of EU sanctions.

 New World Making: China's One Belt, One Road Policy and its Global Implications.